jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 3. Pattern and Fix-point of functors - Given a recursive data structure we will show how to abstract away recursion at the type level.
 4. Catamorphism - The generalised fold.
-We will discuss its implementation and present useful theorems.
+We will discuss its derivation, present useful theorems and termination.

-§ 1.
 Introduction to Category Theory
 ------------------------------------

 Category theory is one of the most abstract theory in mathematics, it is